 - 2 (15.5 oz.) cans chickpeas drained and rinsed

-- 1 English cucumber chopped or diced
+- 1 English cucumber chopped or sliced

-- 1 cup cherry tomatoes halved
+- 1 cup cherry tomatoes halved (keep whole if using for meal prep)

 - ¼ cup red onion thinly sliced into half circles